 First please let me apologize.
 I was a bad friend and blogger in 2021.
 I had hit a wall.
 Moving to Italy in the middle of a pandemic was proving to be… hard.
 I basically ghosted the world and put all my energy into working out, learning Italian, avoiding headlines, and hiking the Italian Alps.

-Something tells me given the state of the world in 2021, you get it.
+Something tells me that given the state of the world in 2021, you get it.
 How did you get through 2021?
 Did you cut out or change anything about your life as an act of self-care last year?
 I’d love to know how you’re doing.
 Please drop a line in the comments below!

-On my side, I’m happy to report that in 2021 we finished our Italian Home renovation, we’re in!
+On my side, I’m happy to report that in 2021 we finished our Italian Home renovation, and we’re in!
 Since it’s been a while, here’s a very quick recap.

 In February, we ran off to Lago Maggiore for a quick break while the floors set and no one could enter the apartment.